 - A. Regular meetings shall be conducted in the following order of business, subject to the right of the Mayor, with Council consent, to alter the order of business: - 1.
 Call to Order - 2.
 Roll Call - 3.
 Approval of Minutes from Previous Meeting - 4.
-Public Hearings All public hearings may be subject to notice requirements as listed in the Brownsville Municipal Code and State Law, unless there are none, and then a Notice of Public Hearing shall be placed in a local newspaper a minimum of one time within the seven (7) days prior to the meeting.
-A copy of this Notice of Public Hearing shall also be posted at City Hall during that time.
+Public Hearings All public hearings may be subject to notice requirements as listed in the Brownsville Municipal Code and State Law, unless there are none.
+A copy of a Notice of Public Hearing shall also be posted at City Hall and through electronic means as notice to the public. - 5.
+Citizen Input The purpose of this item is to allow citizens to address the Council on matters related to city government.